Thought Leadership Communication

 3. Ensure

 consistency and authenticity Regular publications such as blog posts, white papers or studies strengthen the company’s position.
 Disseminating messages via blogs, social media and newsletters helps to build a broad and consistent presence.
-Self-promotion should be avoided; instead, the focus should be on fact-based content with genuine added value.
+Self-promotion should be avoided; instead, the focus should be on fact-based content that offers genuine added value.

 4. Targeting relevant media Establishing